bookercodes/pusher-chatkit-tut/README.md

 ## Good to know

-* Before delving into the walkthrough, it would be good to have a basic understanding of [React](https://reactjs.org/tutorial/tutorial.html)
+* Before delving into this walkthrough, it would be good to have a basic understanding of [React](https://reactjs.org/tutorial/tutorial.html)

 ## What is Chatkit?